RedCore161/scoreCore/README.md

 # Scoring-Tool
+Welcome to the **Scoring-Tool** repository!
+This README will guide you through the setup and usage of the project.
+Follow these steps to get your development environment up and running smoothly.

 This project is a fully-dockerized tool to score images by different users for scientific purpose.
 It's a [redcore](https://github.com/RedCore161/redcore "redcore")-derivative.
 It connects:

 * Backend: Django using rest_framework